Middle School Curriculum

 Wellness Days are an important component of our wellness initiative.
 On Wellness Days, classes are cancelled and students spend the day attending a series of workshops.
 Expert speakers present on nutrition, sexuality education and personal safety.

-The carefully planned retreat program in the Middle School complements the religion curriculum and offers one off campus opportunity each year for students to explore their relationship with God, self and others.
+The carefully planned retreat program in the Middle School complements the religion curriculum and offers one off-campus opportunity each year for students to explore their relationship with God, self and others.
 The grade 5 experiential retreat at Sprout Creek (a working farm) emphasizes God’s gift of creation and instills in students a responsibility to care for it.
 The grade 6 retreat examines God’s love and compassion for others.
 The morning activities focus on developing an appreciation for each other’s gifts and embracing each other’s differences.
 Students are then guided to develop a sense of service and responsibility for people in their community, city, country and world.
-At the opening of the school year, the seventh grade attends an overnight retreat with the theme, “Responding to God’s Love.”
-The retreat is grounded in God’s unconditional love for all people and provides students the opportunity to engage in a variety self-reflective activities to help them identify their individual gifts, talents, and areas of growth.
-Team-building activities are designed to foster a strong understanding of the special qualities of each person and bring students closer together as a community.
-Adult reflections focus on the challenges that they faced while embracing their unique talents and how they developed confidence and responded to God’s love.
-Seventh graders celebrate mass as a united class, have the opportunity to participate in the sacrament of reconciliation, and share leisurely meals and structured activities.
 In grade 8 the retreat supports and prepares students for the sacrament of Confirmation.
 Students examine the gifts of the Holy Spirit and identify which of the holy spirit qualities most align with their strengths and how to incorporate their unique gifts in service work.
-Eighth graders have an active role in preparing and running the retreat.
+8th graders have an active role in preparing and running the retreat.
 Students are the leaders of the retreat activities and give witness to their faith through the activities and discussion with classmates.
 In the Middle School, each student’s spirituality continues to be nurtured in the vision of Saint Madeleine Sophie: “If we are faithful and generous, nothing can harm us; we shall be strong with the strength of Jesus Christ.”
 Students leave Middle School empowered with an active faith in God and are prepared and open to further exploration of their faith in the Upper School.

 The Middle School’s active service program is committed to increasing students’ awareness of issues of justice that involve the larger community of our city and the world.
 The service team, which consists of a faculty advisor, an elected grade 8 service captain, and elected class service representatives, plan monthly activities for the Middle School community.
 Recent events have included Thanksgiving baskets for the poor, clothing, book and food drives, Cupid for the Elderly, knitting for peace, tutoring, and fundraising for our sister school in Uganda.